X (magazine): History

 David Wright's introduction to An Anthology from X: "X, a quarterly review of literature and the arts, flourished, or at any rate existed, between the years 1959 and 1962.
 It took its name from the algebraic symbol for the unknown quantity—‘incalculable or mysterious fact or influence’ as the Concise Oxford Dictionary defines it.
-Neither manifesto nor editorial introduced the first number: its contents were the manifesto...Through the poet David Gascoyne, Swift had become acquainted with an extraordinary old lady, one of the last survivors of Bloomsbury.
+Neither the manifesto nor the editorial introduced the first number: its contents were the manifesto...Through the poet David Gascoyne, Swift had become acquainted with an extraordinary old lady, one of the last survivors of Bloomsbury.
 This was Mary Hutchinson, a cousin of Lytton Strachey...
 It had long been her ambition to start a magazine devoted to literature and the arts, and as editors Swift and I seemed to her to be the answer.
-This was before the days when literary magazines could get financial backing from the Arts Council...However, Mrs Hutchinson and he were confident that she would be able to find a backer for the venture...Our benefactor was Michael Berry [1911-2001], now Lord Hartwell, the owner of the Daily Telegraph.
+This was before the days when literary magazines could get financial backing from the Arts Council...However, Mrs Hutchinson and he were confident that she would be able to find a backer for the venture...Our benefactor was Michael Berry [1911–2001], now Lord Hartwell, the owner of the Daily Telegraph.
 He undertook to guarantee the first four volumes of X, and proved an ideal backer—he never interfered.
 Indeed, I never even met him...Apart from Swift and myself there was no other staff, for we had determined to cut out all unnecessary expenses...The first number of X was carefully planned, and well received.
 Philip Toynbee hailed it in the Observer as 'an event, if only because a literary magazine of this kind has not existed for a long time.
 The admirable impression of a review devoted to attacking both the corruptions of an established avant-garde and the dreary "retrenchments" of the age is reinforced by every article and poem which appear here.'
 In a leading article the Times Literary Supplement was also laudatory: 'A concern for "rethinking" about the nature of literary and artistic experience is apparent throughout the pages of X, and gives the whole of the first issue a unity uncommon among periodicals now'...
 About 3,000 of the first number were sold, and the circulation remained at this figure, more or less, until its demise.
 Much of its impact was due to the layout that Patrick Swift designed, and to its unusual format, which was in fact determined by the dimensions of a menu card in a caff off Victoria Station where we happened to be having a cup of coffee.
-To begin with we were resolved to avoid insularity.
+To begin with, we resolved to avoid insularity.
 Poems, essays, and graphics by European writers and artists...appeared in our pages...